abdelmottalib/taskamani/README.md

 Before you begin, ensure you have the following installed on your system:

-- Node.js (version 14 or later)
-- npm (usually comes with Node.js)
+- Docker
-- PostgreSQL database
+- Docker Compose

 ## Getting Started